 Tomato Sauce - The secret of a rich, deep and bold sauce

-Sauted fresh sliced garlic and onions in a high quality olive oil.
+Sauted fresh sliced garlic and onions and a few slices of Prosciutto de Palma in a small amount of high quality olive oil.
 Grind on some fresh pepper and add a pinch of salt.
-Then add some chicken stock.
+Then add some chicken stock and white wine.
+Use a high quality Italian dry white wine, never use so called "cooking wine".

 Now you're ready for a few tricks that will produce a real tomato sauce.
 One that's rich, deep and bold.

-2. While simmering drop in a small chunk of Parmigiano-Reggiano cheese with the rind on.
+2. While simmering drop in a small chunk of Parmigiano-Reggiano cheese.
 No, not Parmesan cheese, real Italian Parmigiano-Reggiano.

-3. Plenty of fresh basil is essential of course, but also add a small amount of fresh oregano.
+3. Add plenty of fresh basil of course, but also add a small amount of fresh oregano.
 Rip the basil and oregano leaves to release the oils.

 Then simmer, and simmer and simmer, stirring occasionally.
 Add liquid as required so it does not burn.
-Liquid can be water or white wine.
-If you decide to use white wine use a high quality Italian dry white wine, never use so called "cooking wine".
+Liquid can be water, stock or white wine.

 Content written and posted by Ken Abbott firstname.lastname@example.org